 While your dog needs carbohydrates to produce energy, too many of them can contribute to obesity, wrong bacteria in the gut, and lack of energy.
 So, if a dog food is labeled “grain-free,” but the grains are replaced by other ingredients, it's not necessarily a healthier option for your dog.
 Boutique diets are produced by small businesses without nutritional testing facilities.
 Diets with exotic ingredients use unusual sources, such as kangaroo or duck, that have not been extensively tested.

-Grain-free dog food can have some benefits, but the decision ultimately comes down to what you and your dog prefer.
-However, many grain-free dog foods don't use fillers and can instead use better quality ingredients.
-Above all, your dog needs to eat pet food that doesn't trigger any allergies and that also covers all of their nutritional needs.
-For example, in dogs suspected of having food allergies (also known as an adverse reaction to food), a grain-free diet might be recommended as a test to see if symptoms improve.
+Grain-free dog food can have some benefits but the decision ultimately comes down to what you and your pet prefer however many grain-free dog foods don't use fillers and can instead use better quality ingredients above all your pup needs to eat pet food that doesn't trigger any allergies and also covers all their nutritional needs.
+For example in dogs suspected of having food allergies (also known as an adverse reaction to food) a grain-free diet might be recommended as a test to see if symptoms improve.